Osiris-Team/VelocityAuth/README.md

 - Permission: `velocityauth.register`

 #### /login _password_
 - Logins the player.
-On success, forwards the player to the first server and restores permissions.
+On success, forwards the player to the first server, restores permissions, creates a session so this player can rejoin without needing to login again.
 - Permission: `velocityauth.login`